samposihvola/helsinki-weather-app/README.md

 Python app that retrieves weather data for Helsinki from the yr.no API and displays it in a clear, user-friendly format.

 I want to develop a straightforward tool that allows me to check the weather directly from the command line.
-My primary motivation for this project is my obsession with the command line: it is by far my favourite UI and I want to create my own tools for it.
+My primary motivation for this project is my obsession with the command line: it is by far my favourite UI.
 Also a good chance for some Python & Robot Framework nerdery!

 ## Todo